 - Curfews.
-The patients are supposed to report to the sober home at a certain time, especially for new patients.
+The patients are supposed to report to the sober living house at a certain time, especially for new patients.
 If there is an improvement in the patient, then the rule might be loosened under some guidelines.

 - Schedule Concerning Bathroom Use.
 The patients are supposed to abide by the shower times.
 This will help everyone get a shower in time.

 - House Cleaning.
-The home cleaning is specifically up to the residents, and chores are assigned on a rotational basis.
+Sober living house cleaning is specifically up to the residents, and chores are assigned on a rotational basis.

 - Meals.
 If there is a communal sharing of the meals, every member has a duty to do grocery shopping, which is assigned on a rotational basis.

 - Personal Treatment Plan Goals.
-Some sober living homes may require patients to develop a treatment plan.
+Some sober living house may require patients to develop a treatment plan.